The Andlinger Center for Energy and the Environment Announces a Call for Proposals for

 Proposal submission will occur through InfoReady per details posted on the Andlinger Center’s webpage for this announcement.
 Questions regarding the call should be directed to csharpless@princeton.edu.

-A faculty selection committee will review the proposals and decisions will be announced in May 2025.
-The start date may be as soon as August 1, 2025.
+A faculty selection committee will review the proposals and decisions will be announced in May 2026.
+The start date may be as soon as August 1, 2026.

 Reviewers will be asked to evaluate proposals in four areas:

-- Intellectual merit (the extent to which the research demonstrates potential to advance knowledge in its field, explores creative, original, or potentially transformative concepts, is well-reasoned, and has measurable criteria for success).
+- Intellectual merit (the extent to which the research demonstrates potential to advance knowledge in its field, explores creative, original, or potentially transformative concepts, is well-reasoned, and has measurable criteria for success)

-- Potential for industry impact on industry
+- Potential for impact on industry knowledge and practice

-- Evidence of substantive engagement with industry partner(s)
+- Evidence of substantive engagement with industry partner(s) that can enhance the practical significance of the research and its potential for inspiring future projects